mattsunsjf/iMLCP/README.md

 ### Dependency

 * [jlineEnhanced v2.15](https://github.com/mattsunsjf/jline2-imlcp) A friendly fork of jline2 with specific enhancement for iMLCP
-* [MLCP v8.0-3](http://developer.marklogic.com/products/mlcp) MarkLogic Content Pump, an open-source, Java-based command-line tool that provides the fastest way to import, export, and copy data to or from MarkLogic databases
+* [MLCP](http://developer.marklogic.com/products/mlcp) MarkLogic Content Pump, an open-source, Java-based command-line tool that provides the fastest way to import, export, and copy data to or from MarkLogic databases
 * Other dependencies are mostly for MLCP, see pom.xml for more details.

 ## Platform